derrickchwong/pack-in-docker/README.md

 ## 6. Deploy to K8s

 I have prepared a yml file for K8s deployment, includes Deployment and Service.
+You will need to modify the path of image in deploy-k8s.yml before running

 ```
 ./6__deploy-to-k8s.sh